WealECC/WealECC/README.md

-# Welcome to **WealECC**! 👩‍⚕️💻
+# Welcome to **Weal ECC**! 👩‍⚕️💻

-WealECC is the official **HealthTech Club** of **PES University, Electronic City Campus**.
+Weal ECC is the official **HealthTech Club** of **PES University, Electronic City Campus**.
 We're passionate about the intersection of healthcare and technology, fostering innovation to solve real-world medical challenges.

 ## 🚀 **What We Do**
 - Organize hackathons and coding competitions